NarimanMahmoud/Power-BI/README.md

 🔗 [View the Power BI Dashboard](https://app.powerbi.com/groups/me/reports/1a1348a5-bfc9-4629-968f-a55cf96b414a/a29810cab479eac1495a?experience=power-bi)

-During my virtual internship with **PwC**, I had the opportunity to work on a **Call Center, Customer Retention, Demographics and HR Analytics Project.
+During my virtual internship with **PwC**, I had the opportunity to work on a **Call Center, Customer Retention, Demographics and HR Analytics Dashboard** Project.
 This experience enabled me to apply my expertise in **data analysis**, **visualization**, and **strategic decision-making** using real-world datasets.
 Below is an overview of the key components and insights derived from this project.

 ![Screenshot 2024-09-09 115039](https://github.com/user-attachments/assets/0b0f66f5-785c-4540-95da-166bb0a08ff8)